 |Estimated Cost in 10 years for students enrolling in 2027||$92,349||$369,396|

 |Estimated Cost in 15 years for students enrolling in 2032||$117,863||$471,454|

 |Estimated Cost in 18 years for students enrolling in 2035||$136,442||$545,766|

 What was tuition at Butler University five, ten, fifteen or twenty years ago?
 Hop into our time machine and take a look.
 Pay attention to how aggressive the school has been with price increases the past as it provides indication as to how the school may raise tuition in the next few years if you enrolled.
 Historical tuition and fees for all available data years back to 1988 follows.

-We've compared the out of state total cost of the most popular undergraduate areas of study at Butler University to the national average for colleges offering each major.
-This demonstrats particular programs where this school may offer more value relative to other colleges.
+We've compared the out of state cost of the most popular undergraduate areas of study at Butler University to the national average for all other colleges offering the same major.
+Use this comparison to determine particular programs where this school offers value relative to other colleges.

 |Area of Study||Graduates||vs National Avg|

 |Early Childhood Education and Teaching Bachelor's Degree||49||60% costlier|